What science can now tell us

 An introduction to key ideas

-To help readers to navigate the considerable quantity of unfamiliar science-based ideas contained in my book “Painting with Light and Colour”, I decided to preface the its main content with an “Introduction to the science”.
-A .pdf version of this can be obtained by clicking below.
+To help readers to navigate the considerable quantity of unfamiliar science-based ideas contained in my book “Painting with Light and Colour”, I decided to preface its main content with an “Introduction to the science”, which can be obtained by clicking below.